neeraja1504/mathgpt/README.md

 - Feedback on the learning plan

 **Key assumptions:**
-- Students have a structured knowledge graph per subject (e.g., Algebra → quadratic_equations).
+- Each student has a structured knowledge graph per subject (e.g., Algebra → quadratic_equations).
 - Each subject has a progress % (content covered) and mastery score (accuracy-based).
 - Student intent can be inferred from queries (e.g., "I want to work more on Algebra").
-- Plans can be negotiated using conversational feedback loops.
+- The proposed plan will only have modules from content_access.
+Each module in content_access can have multiple activity types.
+- Student will only input a topic/subject which is part of the knowledge graph.
 - The negotiations respect the defined pedagogy and scaffolded learning flow.

 ---